blakekrpec/neovim-config/README.md

 `git clone git@github.com:blakekrpec/neovim-config.git nvim`

+## **Warning**

 Vim is picky about python on windows.
 Don't install python from the windows store, and if you have installed python from the windows store uninstall it.

-Instead, install python from [the official python page](https://www.python.org/downloads/).
+Instead, install python from [the official python page](https://www.python.org/downloads/), making sure to select the option to "Add Python to path" during installation.